cypress-io/cypress-documentation/content/guides/references/trade-offs.md

 ### Navigation Rules

-By itself, Cypress limits each test to only visiting domains that are considered to be same superdomain to one another.
+Cypress limits each test to visiting domains that share the same superdomain.
 If a navigation occurs that does not meet the same superdomain rule, the [`cy.origin`](/api/commands/origin) command must be used to execute assertions inside the newly navigated origin.

 But what is same superdomain?
 It is actually very similar to that of same origin!
 Two URLs have the same origin if the protocol, port (if specified), and